APPLICANT RESOURCES

 • One organization receives funds on behalf of a collaborative to hire staff to coordinate the collaborative.

-For collaborative grants we expect that the following elements would be in place and clearly documented:
+For collaborative grants we expect that the following elements would be in place and clearly documented in the application:

 • Collaborative structure and priorities are inclusive and demonstrate equitable approach;